HobartMakers/Website/faq.md

 ### :thumbsup: Do you have "Working with Vulnerable People" cards?

-All five of our committee members either have the card already, or has applied and been approved to recieve a card - and those cards are on the way.
+Each of our five committee members either have the card already, or have applied and been approved to recieve a card - and those cards are on the way.

-We encourage anyone that wants to train a workshop where children or other vulnerable people are around, to obtain a card too.
+We encourage anyone that wants to lead a workshop where children or other vulnerable people are present, to obtain a card too.